Daklyan/PlexDiscordRPC/README.md

 ![New Application](./img/doc/create_app.png)

 Add an app name, accept the ToS and click create

 ![Creation](./img/doc/app_name.png)

 After that you'll be on your newly created app page

 ### Setting up the discord app

-On your app page you'll find your discord app ID that you need to put in your config for the script to work
+On your app page you'll find your discord app ID that you need to put in your config file for the script to work
 ![App id](./img/doc/app_id.png)

 That's all you need for your app to be functionnal